docker/hub-mcp/README.md

 1. Add the Docker Hub MCP Server configuration to your `claude_desktop_config.json`:

+> NOTE: if you are using [nvm](https://github.com/nvm-sh/nvm) to manage node versions, you should put the node binary path in the `command` property.
+This ensure MCP server runs with the right node version.
+You can find your binary path by running `which node` in your shell

 #### For public repositories only:

 - `/FULL/PATH/TO/YOUR/docker-hub-mcp-server` - The complete path to where you cloned this repository